chucktilbury/Stocks/NOTES.md

 ## ToDo

+* Properly fork the repos for the libraries that we are using.
+Wire them up so we can actually use them.
 * Develop a widget that can do candlestick and line graphs on the same canvas.
 Test it. (requires the matplotlib library)
   * Allow different length data sets with horizontal scroll bars.
 * Build the user interface with stubbed out menus.
 UI will use the notebooks and SQL interface from the Accounting app.